-Put your flannel on - you’re in Portland.
-Home to beer, bikes, natural beauty and more beer, this city is perfect for foodies, active travelers, and those who embrace all things weird.
-And, there are tons of ways to experience this city for free!
+Put your flannel on: you’re in Portland.
+Home to beer, bikes, natural beauty, and more beer, this city is perfect for foodies, active travelers, and those who embrace all things weird.
+And, there are plenty of things to do in Portland for free!

 Welcome to the heart of Portland, or, as locals describe it, Portland’s Living Room.
 This town square was built in 1984, and is regarded as one of the top 4 public squares in the world.
 Inside the square you’ll find the city’s visitors’ center.
 And, if you look carefully, you will find Portland’s famous weather machine and a cast iron gate that once marked the entrance to the illustrious Portland Hotel.
 On any given day, you will find locals and tourists hanging out and many civic events going on.
 Spend some time making new friends, people watching, listening to live music, shopping at the farmers’ market, and more – it’s different every day!

 If you’re like most Portland residents, you’ll have your bike with you at all times.
 But if you’re not a cyclist, walking is another favorite pastime.
 One easy and scenic route is the Waterfront Loop.
 This 11-mile ride includes minimal elevation changes but maximum downtown and river views.

 Experience a true Northwest forest without leaving the city.
 Forest Park is the largest urban forest in the United States.
 Coming in at 5,157 acres, this park boasts over 80 miles of soft-surface trails, fire lanes, and forest roads to explore.
 The park is located along the eastern slopes of the Tualatin Mountains and offers unrivaled views of Northwest Portland and the convergence of the Columbia and Willamette rivers.